Transferring unemployment benefits

-- apply to your national employment services (in Denmark: your A-kasse) for a U2 form - an authorisation to export your unemployment benefits.
+- apply to your A-kasse for a PD U2 form - an authorisation to export your unemployment benefits.

 If you are on holiday, this period may not be counted to meet the requirement.
 That's because you are not available to the labor market in your holiday.

 In some cases the A-kasse can give exception for the 4-weeks reguirement (you must ask your A-kasse when this is possible).

 In few other cases the A-kasse will entirely disregard from the 4-week requirement: